 not welcome at that moment.
 If you see any of these it’s time to stop and try

 your approach on a different occasion.

+Take a closer look at this live.
 The relationship you are cultivating with your cat

 takes time to nurture and develop.
 Take the time to allow your cat to trust you and

 Cafazzo S, Natoli E. (2009) The social function of tail up in the domestic cat (Felis silvestris catus).

 This article is an original work and is subject to copyright.
 You may create a link to

 this article on another website or in a document back to this web page.
 You may not

 copy this article in whole or in part onto another web page or document without

 permission of the author.
 Email inquiries to email@example.com